-The purpose of this Internal Audit Charter is to define internal audit's purpose, authority and responsibility.
-It establishes internal audit's position within the Council and reporting lines; authorises access to records, personnel and physical property relevant to the performance of audit work; and defines the scope of internal audit activities.
+The purpose of this Internal Audit Charter is to define Internal Audit's purpose, authority and responsibility.
+It establishes Internal Audit's position within the Council and reporting lines; authorises access to records, personnel and physical property relevant to the performance of audit work; and defines the scope of internal audit activities.

-This Charter also covers the arrangements for the appointment of the Head of Risk Management and Audit (Chief Internal Auditor) and internal audit staff, and identifies the nature of professionalism, skills and experience required.
+This Charter also covers the arrangements for the appointment of the Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) and Internal Audit Staff, and identifies the nature of professionalism, skills and experience required.